risingwavelabs/risingwave-operator/README.md

 ## Introduction

-The RisingWave Kubernetes Operator is a RisingWave deployment management tool based on kubernetes.
-The risingwave-operator currently supports the following custom resources:
+The RisingWave Kubernetes Operator is a RisingWave deployment management tool based on Kubernetes.
+The `risingwave-operator` provides the following custom resources:
 - risingwave.singularity-data.com
-- risingwave-monitor.singularity-data.com(not implement)

 ## Quick Start

 #### Install cert-manager

-We need install `cert-manager` in cluster before install risingwave-operator.
+We need to install the `cert-manager` in the cluster before installing the `risingwave-operator`.

 The default static configuration cert-manager can be installed as follows: